 Types of prostate cancer

-In theory, there are two types of prostate cancer: slow-growing and aggressive.
-In reality, most cases are somewhere between the two, growing at a moderate rate.
-For the moment, science does not have the tools to predict the growth rate of a person’s cancer once it has been diagnosed.
+Prostate cancer is a very heterogeneous disease, some progress very slowly while others are more aggressive.
+In reality, most cases are somewhere between the two.
+For the moment, science does not have the tools to accurately predict the growth rate of a person’s cancer once it has been diagnosed.
 Clinicians use a variety of information to estimate the speed of the cancer.

 About 14 percent of Canadians suffer from “clinical” prostate cancer, meaning their disease has been detected by a doctor and officially diagnosed.
 However, studies of autopsy reports have shown that another 30 percent of men have latent cancer, meaning the cancerous cells lie dormant in the prostate.
 Although present, the cancer does no harm because it does not attack the body.
 Not all men develop latent prostate cancer, but the probability of doing so increases with age.